2i2c-org/docs/admin/howto/share-datasets.md

 ## The `shared` directory

+There are two folders that are used together to allow Administrators to share data files with all users.

+`shared`
-All users have a directory called `shared` in their home directory.
+: All users have a directory called `shared` in their home directory.
-This is meant to be used to distribute datasets and other files that can be read by all users.
-This is a *readonly* directory - regular users can not write to it.
+  This is a *readonly* directory - users and administrators can not write to it.
+  However, anybody can *access* and *read from* the `shared` directory.
+  This is how a user accesses a data file distributed by a hub administrator.

+`shared-readwrite`
-Admin users will also have a directory called `shared-readwrite` in their home directory.
-This is the *same* as the `shared` directory, but writeable!
-So any files admins put here will be immediately visible in all users' `shared` directories.
+: **(administrators only)** Admin users also have a directory called `shared-readwrite` in their home directory.
+  This is the *same folder* as the `shared` directory, but writeable!
+  Any files admins put here will be immediately visible in all users' `shared` directories.

 ## A workflow for sharing datasets